Secure messaging: Application

 Secure messaging is used in many business areas with company-wide and sensitive data exchanges.
 Financial institutions, insurance companies, public services, health organizations, and service providers rely on the protection from secure messaging.
 Secure messaging can be easily integrated into corporate email infrastructures.
 According to Wolcott et al., secure messaging offers potential improvements in patient-provider relationships and outcomes.

 In the government context, secure messaging can offer electronic registered mail functions.
 For this to be binding, some countries, such as Switzerland, require it to be accredited as a secure platform.

 Technical requirements

 There is no software required for using Secure messaging.
 Users only need a valid email address and a working internet connection with an up-to-date web browser.

 User impact

 With its use in business areas and one-on-one interaction secure messaging for recipients also includes their desire to share information with another party and negotiating the different rules across state borders.
 Even with the private misuse of some information data, some recipients continue to use the service.
-This may be referred to as a privacy paradox, where use convenience in apps such as secure messaging may be more important than the privacy concern in information systems.
+This may be referred to as a privacy paradox, where convenience of usage in apps such as secure messaging may be more important than the privacy concern in information systems.